michelelagreca/COVID-19-Management-System/README.md

 This tutorial has been the final project of the course that I have taken in my Bachelor Degree of Computer Engineering with the Prof. Daniela Giordano: Database. <br><br>
 In this project it will be analyzed a relational database useful for the management of the COVID-19 virus pandemic.
 The technology used is Mysql, working with XAMPP.<br><br>
 # Approach
+Various types of information can be entered into the database.<br><br>
-Various COVID-19 test models are tracked, which will have different characteristics.
-It also keeps track of various copies of the tests, which are useful for testing patients.<br><br>
+Various COVID-19 test models are inserted and tracked, which will have different characteristics.
+It also possible to keeps track of various copies of the tests, which are useful for testing patients.<br><br>
 Each test model is observed by development teams, who improve it using different techniques.
 Then it will keep track of the various improvements made, and the various improved indices.<br><br>
 The test procedure through the COVID-19 test is performed by an operator on a patient compulsorily in a specialized hub, which can be a hospital or a private hub.
 So the test performed will have all these characteristics.<br><br>
 The test will be evaluated by one or more analysis laboratories, which will provide the result.
 All the results received will then be saved.<br><br>